jacek-kurlit/pik/README.md

 Process Interactive Kill is a command line tool that helps to find and kill process.
 It works like pkill command but search is interactive.

-This tool is still under heavy development
+This tool is still under development

 ## Table of Contents